-The Real Property Tax Law includes a provision to enable senior citizens to ask the Commissioner of Taxation and Finance for permission to file late Enhanced STAR renewal applications, up until the last day for paying school taxes without incurring interest or penalty.
-The property owner must be able to show good cause for not filing the application by taxable status date.
+The Real Property Tax Law includes a provision to enable senior citizens to ask the Commissioner of Taxation and Finance for permission to file late Enhanced STAR applications.
+The deadline to request the extension is the last day for paying school taxes without incurring interest or penalty.
+The property owner must have a good cause for not filing the application by taxable status date.

 To request an extension, the property owner should send the following to the address below: